 The evening usually starts with a few brief presentations of potential projects.
-Each rehearsal coach performs a short arrangement of one or two songs, to help you choose which rehearsal you want
+Each rehearsal coach performs a short arrangement of one or two songs, so you can choose which rehearsal you want

 to join for the night.
-Class members are welcome to perform a song that they want to rehears; if you do so, please bring several copies of words, chords, or notation for tunes.
+Class members are welcome to perform a song that they want to rehearse; if you do so, please bring several copies of words, chords, or notation for tunes.